Gixxer777/my-awesome-note-taker/README.md

   You must install Express 4.16.4 and UUID 8.3.2

   ## Usage
   To use this application, clone the repository and then run "npm i -s" in the terminal to download the dependencies.
 After that, run "node server.js" in the terminal.
-Go to http://localhost:3001 to use the application.
+Go to http://localhost:3001 to use the application locally.
 Also, it is at a live server on Heroku at: https://my-awesome-note-taker.herokuapp.com/.

   ## Contributing
   1. Express.js-app.delete() Method. (https://www.tutorialspoint.com/express-js-app-delete-method).
 2023.